Jobs and Queues Overview

 If errors occur when processing files, or if ZePrA detects non-supported file types, they are highlighted in red.
 If warnings occur during processing, file processing continues and the job is highlighted in yellow and labeled with a warning.
 Warnings show what action to take.

-The lists shows the Job-ID, the file name, the queue, the status and the date.
+The list shows the Job-ID, the file name, the queue, the status and the date.
 It can be sorted by ID, Name, Queue, Status and Date.
 Clicking on the ID column places the most recently processed job at the top, while clicking on the Status column places the files with errors and/or warnings at the top.
+By right-clicking on the header of the list, the columns ID, Queue, Date, and Processing Time can be enabled or disabled.
+The Processing Time of the job is displayed in seconds.

 Right-clicking on jobs under Processed Jobs opens a context menu containing the following options:

-View the soft proof of the selected job.
+View a screen preview with color management of the selected job.

 Show Job Properties